-In light of the specific terms of the standard protective order, and Defendants' failure to articulate any sound basis for their motion, there is no reason to delay a decision on the motion to quash the bank subpoenas pending its decision on the United States' motion for relief from the standard protective order.
-Whether the standard protective order is suspended or is in place for this litigation, Defendants have not shown any reason for their proposed modification, or any modification to the subpoenas or the method for complying with them.
+In light of the specific terms of the standard protective order, and Defendants' failure to articulate any sound basis for their motion, there is no reason to delay a decision on the motion to quash the Wells Fargo subpoena pending its decision on the United States' motion for relief from the standard protective order.
+Whether the standard protective order is suspended or is in place for this litigation, Defendants have not shown any reason for their proposed modification, or any modification to the subpoena or the method for complying with them.
+Consistent with the obligation of any subpoenaed third-party under the Federal Rules of Civil Procedure, Wells Fargo should produce its documents directly to the United States.